The name of the Corporation is Naval Intelligence Professionals (NIP).

-The Executive Director will serve at the pleasure of the Board of Directors in accordance with terms of a written contract to be executed by the Chairman with the approval of the Board.
+The Executive Director will serve at the pleasure of the Board of Directors in accordance with terms of a written contract to be executed by the Chair with the approval of the Board.
 The Executive Director shall not be an officer or a member of the Board of Directors.

-The Chairman may recommend, for the approval of the Board of Directors, standing and special committees and advisory groups to assist the Board and the Officers in performing specific services and tasks for the organization.
+The Chair may recommend, for the approval of the Board of Directors, standing and special committees and advisory groups to assist the Board and the Officers in performing specific services and tasks for the organization.
 Committee members, except for members of the Executive Committee, need not be Officers or Directors, but must be a member of NIP.
 Committee members serve at the pleasure of the Board of Directors.

 6.2 Standing Committees/Advisory Groups